 With more than 15 million large trucks in the United States, you’re bound to see trucks every time you travel on the roads.
 Trucking is an integral part of the American transportation industry.
 However, trucking safety is a concern not only for truckers but also for pedestrians, bicyclists, and people in cars.
-Here are some semi truck accident statistics from our experienced Denver truck accident lawyers.
+Here are some semi-truck accident statistics from our experienced semi-truck accident lawyers.

-Of fatal semi truck accidents, 17% of victims are truck occupants.
-14% of the victims are pedestrians, bicyclists, and motorcyclists.
-68% of semi truck fatalities are people riding in passenger vehicles at the time of the crash.
+Of fatal semi-truck accidents, 15 percent of victims are truck occupants.
+Additionally, 16 percent of the victims are pedestrians, bicyclists, and motorcyclists.
+68 percent of semi-truck fatalities are people riding in passenger vehicles at the time of the crash.

 How Many Truck Accidents Happen Annually?

 There are, on average, 115,000 injury crashes each year involving semi-trucks.
 Yet, there were 119,000 injury crashes in 2019.
 Annually there are about 414,000 semi-truck accidents resulting in property damage.
 In addition, 5,005 people died in accidents involving large trucks in 2019.

 Approximately 625 truckers die each year.
 Of the nearly 4,000 people who lose their lives each year in crashes involving trucks, 15 percent of victims are in the truck at the time of the accident.
 A trucker is most likely to die in an accident if the accident involves two or more trucks.

 What Are the Causes of Semi-Truck Accidents?

 There are several common causes of semi-truck accidents.
 Some of them include:

 - Increased stopping distance – It takes longer to stop in a truck than in a passenger vehicle.
 If a truck driver doesn’t leave enough space for the vehicles in front of them, they may cause a crash.